GCHQ: The State-Sanctioned Big Data Giveaway

 BAE have also been selling a surveillance system which looks very much like GCHQ's own system to repressive regimes for profit.

-Another third party known to work with the British defence services is controversial SCL Group, the parent of Cambridge Analytica - in 2010 they were paid £150,000 for the “Procurement of Target Audience Analysis”.
+Another third party known to work with the British defence services is controversial SCL Group, the parent of Cambridge Analytica - from 2010 they were paid £150,000 for the “Procurement of Target Audience Analysis” and training.

 Since working for the Trump Administration they have been angling for Pentagon contracts.
 It is unknown if SCL or its affiliates have had direct access to GCHQ's data, but due to the lack of audit trail and SCL's links it is more than probable.